COUNTDOWN TO THE JUBILEE

 Events this weekend in Church History

-Sunday is the 486th anniversary of the death of Pope Julius II, 216th successor of Peter and the pontiff who completed the Basilica of St. Peter's including the magestic dome designed by Michelangelo.
+Friday is the 621st anniversary of the death of Pope Gregory XI, 201st successor of Peter and the last of the Avignon Popes.
+It was he whom Saint Catherine of Siena convinced return the papacy to Rome after seventy years of exile in France.
+To entice him back the Roman Senate gave him a portion of land on Vatican Hill that today is part of Vatican City.
 For other events throughout the centuries that are memorable in Church history this weekend, click on MILLENNIUM MILESTONES AND MEMORIES

 For more headlines and articles, we suggest you go to the Catholic World News site at the